mrandrewmills/USAJobs/README.md

 Q. WHERE CAN I GET AN API KEY?

 You can request an API Key from the [USAJobs.gov Developer website](https://developer.usajobs.gov/Search-API/Request-API-Key).

-They also have fairly decent documentation of their query parameters, which you might find worth reading as well.
+Please don't contact me about issues with your API Key.
+I do not work for USAJobs, and will not be able to help you.

 Q. WHY DO I GET A 503/SERVICE UNAVAILABLE ERROR WHEN I USE YOUR CLASS?

 You're probably not using any query parameters to filter the results.
 For some reason, when you run a query for job listings without any filtering, the USAJobs server returns a 503 error (_presumably timing out before it can return the results?_).

-If you add one query parameter (e.g. Organization=TR) that filters search results, that seems to prevent the 503 Error from happening.
+Fortunately, if you add one query parameter (e.g. Organization=TR) to filter search results, that prevents the 503 Error from happening.

+So, stop being a jerk by asking for all job listing on USAJobs.gov ("I kid, I kid, I joke with you." - Triumph the Insult Comic Dog), and make more reasonable requests by narrowing your query with parameters before invoking the getJobListing() method.

+Not sure what query parameters you can use?
+USAJobs.gov has [fairly decent documentation](https://developer.usajobs.gov/Search-API/API-Query-Parameters).

 ## Tutorial